 Here is Peplink's newly updated LTE-A product line:

-- MAX BR1 Mini ($399) - There is the new LTE-Advanced version of the BR1 Mini (seemingly initially exclusive to 3G Store) that costs $100 more and which has a faster LTE-A modem with a few more LTE bands supported, but this version is NOT certified for use on Verizon's network.
+- MAX BR1 Mini ($399) - There is now an LTE-Advanced version of the BR1 Mini (seemingly initially exclusive to 3G Store) that costs $100 more and which has a faster LTE-A modem with a few more LTE bands supported.
 (Members - read on for some insider tips on this version.)

 - Pepwave MAX BR1 MK2 ($699) - After a long delay and finally released in December 2017 (see for details of the differences), this is the LTE-A updated version of our previous top pick MAX BR1.